kschuler/ling504old/index.md

 * **50% Participation in class discussion**: During class, you're expected to participate in class discussion, even if you are not the primary reader.
 Undergraduates are required to submit responses to the reading questions each week.

-* **40% Research proposal**: You'll write a research proposal in which you propose an experiment to test a theory of langugae in the brain.
+* **50% Papers**: You'll write a research proposal in which you propose an experiment to test a theory of langugae in the brain.
 The proposal will follow the format of an NIH R03 application - 1 page for specific aims and 6 pages for the research plan.
 More details about the proposal, including format, grading criteria, and samples, are available [here](spring2019/research-proposal).

-* **20% In-class peer review**: On the final day of class, we'll conduct a mock study section - an NIH-style peer review panel - to evaluate the research proposals.
-Each student will be asked to be the primary reviewer for one proposal and the secondary reviewer for another.
-Primary and secondary reviewers will turn in written critiques of their assigned proposals and lead the discussion in the mock study section.
-More details about the mock study section are available [here](spring2019/research-proposal#in-class-peer-review).

-* **20% Written response to reviews**: After the in-class peer review, you'll receive the written reviews of your proposal and  be asked to write a formal response to the reviews’ critiques.
-More details about the response to reviews are available [here](spring2019/research-proposal#written-response-to-reviews).

 ## Schedule